elix22/Urho3D-UI-Components/README.md

 Description
 -----------------------------------------------------------------------------------
 Perhaps, some helpful UI component classes.
 Minor changes to CheckBox.h file, UI.png,
 and DefaultStyle.xml.
-Be sure to backup those files before you drap this resource into your sandbox.
+Be sure to backup those files before you drop this resource into your sandbox.

 Screenshot
 -----------------------------------------------------------------------------------